Build5Nines/SharpVector/docs/docs/text-chunking/index.md

     }
     ```

+!!! info "Optimization Tip"
-> 🧠 Tip: Use chunking method and size that best aligns with your content type and retrieval goals.
+    Use chunking method and size that best aligns with your content type and retrieval goals.
+For larger documents, text chunking will be required to get the best semantic search results returned from the vector database.

+    Some experimentation on your data set may be required to find the text chunking strategy that works best for your solution.

 ---